manishmadugula/Notes/Code/java.md

 - In the above example, even though Object class is not a superclass of primitives, since primivites are not reference types, but still we can add due to the fact that int gets autoboxed to Integer.

+# JAVA is call by Value
+- Just that references are passed by Value, we don't deal with actual Objects.

 # Default Package
 - If no package declaration is specified for 2 classes, they cannot access each other method unless the method is public.